DL-Community/Docs/en/about/home.md

-# Dancing Line Community Edition
+# Dancing Line Community Edition Wiki

-Welcome to the DLCE Database, where the latest content of this game will be periodically updated.
+Welcome to the DLCE Wiki, where the latest content of this game will be periodically updated.

 > [!NOTE]
 > The English translations are still WIP, some content may only available in Chinese.